HOW TO SPEND 2 DAYS IN BERLIN

 Find out about:

-- Important travel information for Berlin (where to stay, how to get around, and more travel tips).
+- Important travel information for Berlin for 2 days (where to stay, how to get around, and more travel tips).

 - Best things to do in Berlin in 2 days and what my ideal 2-day Berlin itinerary looks like